Brooklyn: Government and politics

+Brooklyn has been a bastion of left-wing politics since before the turn of the 20th century; with its concentration of workers and immigrants, several socialist and labor parties have found purchase in the borough.
+In the municipal and state elections of 1917, New York City elected ten assemblymen and seven aldermen of the Socialist Party; three of the assemblymen and two of the aldermen were from Brooklyn.
+(Note: These were William M. Feigenbaum, Joseph A. Whitehorn and Abraham I. Shiplacoff in the Assembly, and Baruch Charney Vladeck and Barnet Wolff in the Board of Aldermen.)
+In 1941, shortly before American entry into World War II, Brooklyn elected communist Peter V. Cacchione to the City Council, making him the first open member of the Communist Party elected to public office in the state.
+Following the 2025 New York City mayoral primary and general election, several neighborhoods in the borough have been identified as part of the so-called "Commie corridor," a region of the city strongly supportive of Zohran Mamdani and other Democratic Socialists.

 As is the case with sister boroughs Manhattan and the Bronx, Brooklyn has not voted for a Republican in a national presidential election since Calvin Coolidge in 1924.
 In the 2008 presidential election, Democrat Barack Obama received 79.4% of the vote in Brooklyn while Republican John McCain received 20.0%.
 In 2012, Barack Obama increased his Democratic margin of victory in the borough, dominating Brooklyn with 82.0% of the vote to Republican Mitt Romney's 16.9%.

 In 2024, Republican Donald Trump reached 27% of the vote, and held Kamala Harris at just over 70%, a significant shift from Joe Biden's performance of over 76% in 2020.
 While still a decisive Democratic victory, this was the strongest Republican support in Brooklyn since 1988, and the largest number of raw Republican votes there since 1972.